-An anaerobic digestion plant is a decentralized energy system, which can lead to self-sufficiency in heat and power needs, and at the same time reduces environmental pollution.
-The components of a modern anaerobic digestion plant include: manure collection system, anaerobic digester, effluent treatment plant, gas holder, and electricity generating equipment.
+An anaerobic digestion plant (or AD plant) is a decentralized energy system, which not only helps in sustainable management of organic wastes but also helps to attain self-sufficiency in heat and power requirements.
+The major components of an anaerobic digestion plant are waste collection system, anaerobic digester, effluent treatment plant, biogas holder, and power generating equipment.

 The fresh organic waste is stored in a collection tank before its processing to the homogenization tank which is equipped with a mixer to facilitate homogenization of the waste stream.
 The uniformly mixed waste is passed through a macerator to obtain uniform particle size of 5-10 mm and pumped into suitable capacity anaerobic digesters where stabilization of organic waste takes place.

-In anaerobic digestion, organic material is converted to biogas by a series of bacteria groups into methane and carbon dioxide.
+In an anaerobic digestion plant, organic material is converted to biogas by a series of bacteria groups into methane and carbon dioxide.
 The majority of commercially operating digesters are plug flow and complete-mix reactors operating at mesophilic temperatures.
 The type of digester used varies with the consistency and solids content of the feedstock, with capital investment factors and with the primary purpose of digestion.

-Gas is dried and vented into a CHP unit to a generator to produce electricity and heat.
+Gas is dried and vented into a combined heat and power (CHP) system to produce electricity and heat.
 The size of the CHP system depends on the amount of biogas produced daily.
-The digested substrate is passed through screw presses for dewatering and then subjected to solar drying and conditioning to give high-quality organic fertilizer.
+The digested substrate is then passed through screw presses for dewatering followed by solar drying and conditioning to give high-quality organic fertilizer.

 The continuous monitoring of the biogas plant is achieved by using a remote control system such as Supervisory Control and Data Acquisition (SCADA) system.
 This remote system facilitates immediate feedback and adjustment, which can result in energy savings.